kodecocodes/i9t/uistackview-book-port/uistackview-book-port.markdown

 ### Size class based configuration

-Finally you can turn your attention to the one remaining task on your list.
+Finally, you can turn your attention to the one remaining task on your list.
 In landscape mode, vertical space is at a premium, so you want to bring the sections of the stack view closer together.
 To do this, you'll use size classes to set the spacing of the top-level stack view to **10** instead of **20** when the vertical size class is compact.

 Select the top-level stack view and click on the little **+** button next to **Spacing**:
 ![bordered width=33%](images/61-select-plus-button_260x120.png)